 Most people who live in Lagos are entrepreneurs and traders.

-The society, like many societies in Africa, has its lapses and is sometimes prone to misunderstandings and clashes.
+Society, like many societies in Africa, has its lapses and is sometimes prone to misunderstandings and clashes.

 Crime in Lagos is not uncommon.
 This is due to the fact that, although there are many, many millionaires in Lagos, many young people in Lagos struggle with unemployment and poverty.

 The state also has a housing and transportation problem.
-As its population continues to grow due to the steady influx of immigrants, housing and transportation grow progressively difficult to manage.
+As its population continues to grow due to the steady influx of immigrants, housing and transportation grow progressively more difficult to manage.

 Traffic remains a problem in Lagos—this traffic is especially pronounced around the third mainland bridge.